Learning with Unmasked Tokens Drives Stronger Vision Learners: Experiment

-\paragraph{Architecture.} We use the standard Vision Transformer (ViT)~\cite{dosovitskiy2020vit} with a patch size of 16 for all experiments (\ie, ViT-B/16) to fairly compare with prior arts.
-We use the 8-layer transformer decoder~\cite{mae} for masked image modeling.
-We further adopt online and global MLP heads on the top of the encoders to aggregate global context from representations; each consists of two and four fully-connected layers with the embedding dimension of 4096, batch normalization layers \cite{ioffe2015bn}, and ReLUs \cite{krizhevsky2017alexnet} following the previous methods~\cite{grill2020byol,chen2021mocov3, caron2021emerging}.
+We use the standard Vision Transformer (ViT)~\cite{dosovitskiy2020vit} with a patch size of 16 for all experiments (\ie, ViT-B/16) to fairly compare with prior arts.
+We use the 8-layer transformer decoder following the MAE~\cite{mae}'s setup for masked image modeling.
+We further adopt online and context MLP heads on the top of the encoders to aggregate general context from representations; each consists of fully-connected layers with the embedding dimension of 4096, batch normalization layers \cite{ioffe2015bn}, and ReLUs \cite{krizhevsky2017alexnet} following the previous methods~\cite{grill2020byol,chen2021mocov3, caron2021emerging}.
 Note that \ours works even with symmetric heads.
 All the decoder and MLP heads are only used during training.